Drop Rewards App

 Discovery page

-We introduced a discover section with the sole purpose to shed light on brands and offers the user might be interested in.
+with the sole purpose to shed light on brands and offers the user might be interested in.
 With a catalog look and feel, the user could browse offerings in an organized structure, save offers they like and digest the abundance of brands more efficiently.

 Goal 2: increase the number of redeemed offers